beafra08/Predicting-learning-difficulty/README.md

-# Title : Predicting learning difficulties in ASD patients
+# Predicting learning difficulties in ASD patients

 ## Data
 The project was developed using data available at the following web site : https://www.kaggle.com/datasets/uppulurimadhuri/dataset